mcamera/aws-iac-terraform/README.md

 Code example for Infrastructure as Code using Terraform on the AWS Cloud.

 ## 1. Goal
-Deploy a bucket and a python file in the AWS Cloud using Terraform as Infrasctructure as Code platform.
+Deploys a bucket and a python file in the AWS Cloud using Terraform as Infrastructure as Code platform.

 ## 2. Requisites
 ### AWS CLI